- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 You might be wondering which of these is the better option for you.

-It’s also possibly a better option if you like to take your time over attractions, get up late, go back for an afternoon nap – or whatever reason that means you might only visit one or two attractions a day.
-The Osaka Amazing Pass (which costs 2800 yen) is unlikely to pay for itself in that case.
+It’s also possibly a better option if you like to take your time over attractions, get up late, or go back for an afternoon nap – or whatever reason that means you might only visit one or two attractions a day.
+The Osaka Amazing Pass (which costs 3300 yen for one day) is unlikely to pay for itself in that case.

 Have a look at our longer post on the Osaka Amazing Pass to see exactly what’s included and how to use it best to save money on your trip.